garronej/tss-react/README.md

 # Server Side Rendering (SSR)

-In order to get server side rendering to work you have to use a provider.
+For SSR to work a provider must be used:

 `shared/styleEngine.ts`